adapter-hub/playground/README.md

 **Predict, Train and Cluster** your data without any coding knowledge based on the latest models provided by [AdapterHub](https://adapterhub.ml/).

-Visit **https://adapter-hub.github.io/playground** to get started with the AH Playground.
+Visit our live demo at **https://adapter-hub.github.io/playground** to get started with the AH Playground.

 ## Architecture